 We will improve bus priority through measures such as bus lanes, traffic signal prioritisation and bus gates.
 We will consider how to keep bus routes clear of parking and loading activities and enforce bus lane rules.

 Simplifying ticketing and fares

-We will review the options to develop our fares structures and multimodal ticketing.
+We will review the options to develop our fares structures and multimodal ticketing (being able to buy tickets for one journey across a number of different types of transport).
 This would build on our existing successful delivery of ACORN tickets used for different services in North Surrey and integrated ticketing in Woking and Guildford.